Ahziel/GameOfLife/README.md

 * Key N : Create a new grid with a random initialization
 * Key B : Create a new grid without any live cells
 * Key P : Pause/Play
-* Mouse Pressed : Chance the state of the cell
+* Mouse Pressed : Change the state of the cell

 ## Sources